 Ruger Mark II Auto pistol was introduced in 1982.
-The Sturm Ruger company virtually made its name with its Standard .22 Automatic pistol which was first introduced in 1949 and has been the firm’s anchor ever since.
-At the end of 1981, with over one million of this and its target version the Ruger Mark I sold, it was announced that an improved version, the Mark II would be marketed during 1982.
+The Sturm Ruger company virtually made its name with its Standard .22 Automatic pistol, which was first introduced in 1949 and has been the firm’s anchor ever since.
+At the end of 1981, with over one million of this and its target version, the Ruger Mark I sold, it was announced that an improved version, the Mark II, would be marketed during 1982.

-The Mark II maintains the same basic form and appearance as its predecessor, a blowback pistol using a fixed barrel and a bolt which reciprocates within a tubular receiver; several parts are, in fact, interchangeable between old and new models.
+The Mark II maintains the same basic form and appearance as its predecessor, a blowback pistol using a fixed barrel and a bolt that reciprocates within a tubular receiver; several parts are, in fact, interchangeable between old and new models.